shadow-robot/sr-ros-interface/docs/source/index.rst

 This is the starting point for our core software packages built around `our robots <http://www.shadowrobot.com>`__.
-We'll focus more on the simulated side of things here (as you'll get a full training when receiving one of our robot), but all the code that runs on our simulated robot also runs on the real hardware.
+We'll focus more on the simulated side of things here (as you'll get a full training when receiving one of our robots), but all the code that runs on our simulated robot also runs on the real hardware.

 Our code is split into different repositories: